pharos-labs/web-interface-theme-dark/README.md

 # Overview

-The Pharos Web Interface is built into all Pharos controllers and allows the user to access their lighting system for both remote control and troubleshooting.
+The Pharos Web Interface is built into all Pharos Designer controllers and allows the user to access their lighting system for both remote control and troubleshooting.
 The default style of this interface has been designed using a mostly white, grey and blue colour pallete.

 Designer 2 brings a new feature to our standard web interface allowing it to be styled by simply adding your own logo, favicon and CSS files.
 We have provided this set of files to not only give you the option of a Dark Theme for your web interface but to also illustrate how you can build your own themes.